Welcome To APAC BUILDERS EQUIPMENT

 Check out the whole lanyard.

-Make sure it doesn’t have broken stands.
+Make sure it doesn’t have broken strands.

 Twist the rope slightly to check the rope breakage.